Powerlearnproject/se-day1-assignment-k8lvin/README.md

 Deployment - releasing the software for use by end users Maintainance - ongoing support and updates for the software.

 Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate. waterfall methodology consists of distinct phases that must be completed before moving to the next eg developing a payroll system while Agile methodology focus on iterative development,flexibility and customer collaboration. eg developing a task management system.
+Provide examples of scenarios where each would be appropriate.waterfall methodology consists of distinct phases that must be completed before moving to the next eg developing a payroll system while Agile methodology focus on iterative development,flexibility and customer collaboration. eg developing a task management system.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-Software developer is responsible for coding,testing and maintaining software applications.
+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.Software developer is responsible for coding,testing and maintaining software applications.
 Quality assurance engineer - ensures that the software meets the required software standards and functions correctly.
 Project manager ensures a project meets its goals and objectives on time and within budget while also managing the team and communicating with the stakeholders.